filipsnastins/tomodachi-testcontainers/README.md

 If the Tomodachi service Docker image is already built, you can run the container by specifying the image ID in the `TOMODACHI_TESTCONTAINER_IMAGE_ID` environment variable.

-It is useful when running tests in the CI pipeline when the image has been already built on the build step.
+It is useful when running tests in the deployment pipeline when the image has been already built on the build step.
 Instead of building a new image from scratch for the tests, we want to test the exact same image that will be pushed to a Container Registry and deployed to production.